Who Tells Luang Prabang’s Story — and With What Responsibility?

 Visitors arrive and depart.
 Trends rise and fade.

-The city remains.
+The city continues.

 V. Cultural Intelligence